NATURE IMMERSION PROGRAM

 About Our Homeschool Nature Immersion Program

 Children and teens have the opportunity to mindfully connect with and be fully immersed in the natural world, exploring 58 magical acres of forest, field, pond, and our beautiful Frost Gully Brook.
 During the school year, we offer four different age cohorts: Sprouts (ages 4-5), Maple (ages 5-7), Beech (ages 8-10), and Aspen (ages 11-13).
 Days available are Monday through Thursday and run from roughly 9:00am to 2:30pm (this varies a bit within each cohort).
-From 2:30 to 5:30pm our Wild Woods Club (extended day nature immersion) and Wild Woods Classes are also available giving more opportunities to play and learn in nature.
+From 3:00 (or when Nature Immersion ends) to 4:30 our Wild Woods Club offers opportunities for more focused learning in certain areas such as woodworking, theatre/drama, and campfire cooking.

 Our staff includes Registered Maine Guides, Guides-in-Training, Teen Mentors and Preteen Mentors-in-Training.
 All our Guides and Mentors are passionate about sharing their love of the outdoors and creating a meaningful community that supports children and teens in emotional intelligence, problem solving, communication skills, resilience, self-awareness, self-confidence and a love and respect for the earth.
 We support and encourage self-directed learning and play as well as hands-on, project-based activities as participants follow their unique interests.
 Children and teens build self-awareness and resilience by incrementally pushing past comfort zones in a supportive community.
 Group activities and projects foster teamwork, creative problem solving and communication.